SairajChowdhary/USB_Access_Debugger/README.md

-# USB_Access_Debugger
+# USB_Access_Logger
-involves using a USB-based debugging tool to remotely access and control a target device or system for debugging purposes
+involves using a USB-based logging tool to remotely access and control a target device or system for debugging purposes